maartenpaauw/model-states-for-filament-docs/README.md

 **Thank you for choosing Model states for Filament!**

-Here's a comprehensive guide to installing and utilizing this plugin.
+Here's a comprehensive guide to installing and utilizing this plug-in.
 If you encounter any issues, have questions, need support, or want to request a feature, please feel free to contact me at [maartenpaauw@gmail.com](mailto:maartenpaauw@gmail.com).